subnero1/website/products/platinum.md

 section_id: products
 ---

 Delivering performance under the toughest environmental conditions, Subnero's platinum edition modems are designed to meet rigorous quality standards mandated by sectors such as defense, oil & gas and subsea engineering.
 All devices are subjected to environmental stress screening (PCBA and unit level) before shipment.
 They also meet IPC class 2 workmanship requirement of PCBA and are conformally coated.
-This modem also provides options for customization and extension at many levels, allowing network protocols as well as physical layer algorithms to be implemented and tested easily.

 <div id="embedded"></div>
 <div class='full' style='background: #f5f5f5'>